Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

 - WASM version 0x1
   - To switch on WASM, specify the runtime switch.
 - Direct Canvas
-  - Support for accelerated WebGL™ on fullscreen 3D canvas has been added:
+  - Support for accelerated WebGL on fullscreen 3D canvas has been added:
     - The directcanvas attribute is needed on the canvas element.

 ### Tizen .NET